-GENERAL INFORMATION: Discount Drug Mart is committed to protecting and safeguarding the confidentiality of your private health information (PHI) while providing you quality service at low prices.
+GENERAL INFORMATION Discount Drug Mart, Professional Medical Equipment and Services at Discount Drug Mart, and Gentry Health Services (DDM) is committed to protecting and safeguarding the confidentiality of your protected health information (PHI) while providing you quality service at low prices.
 This notice fully describes this commitment towards preventing improper or unnecessary use or disclosure of your PHI.
-Discount Drug Mart is required by law to maintain the privacy of Protected Health Information and to provide our patrons with a notice of our legal duties and privacy practices with respect to PHI.
+DDM is required by law to maintain the privacy of PHI and to provide our patrons with a notice of our legal duties and privacy practices with respect to PHI.

 This Notice describes how we may use and disclose PHI to carry out treatment, payment, or health care operations and for other specified purposes that are permitted by law.

-This notice applies to customers/patrons of any of the Discount Drug Mart pharmacies.
+This notice applies to customers/patrons of any of the DDM entities.
 A copy is available at www.discount-drugmart.com.

-The employees and any third parties who perform services for Discount Drug Mart are bound by the terms of this Notice.
+The employees and any third parties who perform services for DDM are bound by the terms of this Notice.

-USES & DISCLOSURES OF YOUR PHI: In order to safeguard your PHI, Discount Drug Mart may limit the manner in which your PHI is used and disclosed.
+USES & DISCLOSURES OF YOUR PHI: In order to safeguard your PHI, DDM may limit the manner in which your PHI is used and disclosed.
 We may use or disclose your PHI in accordance to federal law as described below:

 We will use PHI for treatment.
 Example: Information obtained by a pharmacist (drug allergies, previous prescription history, etc) will be used to dispense prescription medications to you.
 We will document pertinent information as it relates to medications dispensed.